The History and Threat of Mustard Gas

 In other words, mustard gas worked.

-And the Allies were scrambling for a solution.
+And the Allies were scrambling for a solution to this new, more potent poison gas.

 Dulce et Decorum Est